gpshead/epaper-circuitpython/asm_thumb/README.md

 ## Known Issues

-I am making this commit with a known issue in my x-loop code.
+Fixed now, but I made commit 0d3efe94c84b84237c1e3193fe5746fa5c2eec7c with a known issue in my x-loop assembly code.
 Can you spot it?
-It took me a very long time to debug this one, I only noticed it when I started playing with a newly acquired epd2in9 display which made me actually look closely at what was on the screen...
+If so, you must have the ARM Thumb architecture reference manual memorized.  :P  It took me a very long time to debug that one.
+I only noticed it when I started playing with a newly acquired epd2in9 display which made me actually look closely at what was on the screen...
+One row of pixels at the edge was simply wrong.
+Look at the diff to see why.
+I spent many hours over many days puzzling over that.

-I will describe it later in the commit that includes the fix.

 # Future work